Official Registration of Lease-To-Own Contracts Through Authorised DLD channels

-EGSH offers lease-to-own contract registration services in Dubai as an authorised Real Estate Services Trustee Centre under the Dubai Land Department (DLD).
-A dedicated personal consultant handles the entire registration process for you—securely, professionally, and without queues.
+EGSH processes rent-to-own property registration applications as an authorised Real Estate Services Trustee Centre under the Dubai Land Department (DLD).
+A dedicated consultant handles the complete registration process—from document verification to official submission through the DLD systems.

 01